 In 2021, the Supervisory Board saw three key issues: the cash collection rate, the liquidity from refinancing and disposals and the exit from the French market.
 The cash collection rate was discussed as a recurring topic in all meetings.
 Wereldhave made good progress on the Dutch disposal program.
 In the first half of 2021, the shopping centers in Amersfoort, Etten-Leur, Maassluis and Rijswijk were sold.
 Particularly the disposals of Etten-Leur and Rijswijk in the Netherlands were below book value.
-It was a tough decision, but the disposal price the IRR was below target.
+It was a tough decision, but the disposals dovetail the Company's strategy, because even at the disposal price the IRR was below target.
 These centers struggled because of their location, shared ownership, high vacancy and paid parking.
 In addition, these disposals contributed to a decrease in the LTV, which improved Wereldhave's refinancing capabilities.